 To the men who may be reading this, I implore you to humble yourself and get down on your knees with your wife and practice prayer.
 It will give her great confidence and comfort.

-If you are married or are contemplating marriage, pray about doing these things to create a love that will last.
+If you are married or are contemplating marriage, don’t just read but act upon these five practical steps of wisdom from God Himself—to create a love that will last.